Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Tetanus is a sometimes fatal disease of the central nervous system.
-It's caused by the toxin of the tetanus bacterium.
+It's caused by a poison (toxin) made by the tetanus bacterium.
 The bacterium usually enters the body through an open wound.
 Tetanus bacteria live in soil and manure.
 They can also be found in the human intestine and other places.

-Tetanus is caused by the toxin of the tetanus bacterium.
+Tetanus is caused by the toxin of the bacterium clostridium tetani.
 It’s not spread from person to person.
 It occurs in people who have had a skin or deep tissue wound or puncture.
 It’s also seen in the umbilical stump of infants in underdeveloped countries.
-This occurs in places where immunization to tetanus is not widespread and women may not know how to care for the stump after the baby is born.
+This occurs in places where immunization to tetanus is not widespread and where parents may not know how to care for the stump after the baby is born.
 After being exposed to tetanus, it may take from 3 to 21 days to develop any symptoms.
 In infants, symptoms may take from 3 days to 2 weeks to develop.

 The symptoms of tetanus may look like other medical conditions.
-Always consult your health care provider for a diagnosis.
+Always see your healthcare provider for a diagnosis.

 Diagnosis is based on a complete history and physical exam.